pzavolinsky/baked-i18n/README.md

 baked-i18n
 ==========

-`bake-i18n` bakes static translations at compile-time.
+`bake-i18n` bakes static translations into at compile-time.

 Given a `source` file, and one or more JSON translations, `bake-i18n` replaces instances of a translation function in `source` with the translations from every JSON file, producing translated versions of `source`.

 Installation
 ------------